AirMile/TheCaves/Notes/06_Templates/DISCOVERY_TEMPLATE.md

 # 💡 DISCOVERY TEMPLATE

-**Instructie voor Claude**: Voeg deze nieuwe kennis toe aan relevante guides.
+**Instruction for Claude**: Add this new knowledge to relevant guides.

-## Wat heb ik ontdekt/geleerd:
+## What I discovered/learned:
 ...

-## Waar was ik mee bezig toen ik dit ontdekte:
+## What I was working on when I discovered this:
 ...

-## Waarom is dit nuttig voor het project:
+## Why this is useful for the project:
 ...

-## Hoe kunnen we dit gebruiken:
+## How we can use this:
 ...

-## Voorbeelden of code snippets:
+## Examples or code snippets:
 ...

-## Moet dit in een guide (welke):
+## Should this go in a guide (which one):
 ...

-## Is dit iets wat Jade ook moet weten:
+## Is this something Jade should also know:
 ...

 ---
-*Claude zal dit toevoegen aan de juiste documentatie*
+*Claude will add this to the appropriate documentation*